Civilians take cover, flee Ukrainian city as shells land

 After a week of intensified shelling by government forces, windows of buildings on the outskirts of the city have been blown out, fires have gutted stores and the hulks of damaged Soviet-era cars lie abandoned in the road.

-A few stores are still operating in the leafy town center, where the muffled sound of mortar fire drifts in from areas around the city edges, but life has been transformed even there.
+A few stores are still operating in the leafy town centre, where the muffled sound of mortar fire drifts in from areas around the city edges, but life has been transformed even there.

 A few days ago, residents were showing defiance by carrying on their lives as best they could.
 Now only a handful of people dare to walk in the open near the city hall, barricaded by sandbags and fenced off by the rebels.
 Others have fled.